How to Write A Compelling Creative Brief (with Examples & Free Templates)

 This person works closely with the client to understand their requirements, their current situation, and the desired future outcomes.

-• Creative team: to analyze whether the client’s vision is viable and to brainstorm creative ideas.
+• Creative team: analyze whether the client’s vision is viable and brainstorm creative ideas.

 • Marketing team: gather customer data, analyze competitors, and develop a viable media strategy.